Background pattern

 Children and adolescents

-Other medications and Ziprasidona Krka
+Other medications and Ziprasidone Krka

-• bacterial infections; these medications are known as antibiotics; for example, macrolide antibiotics or rifampicin
+• bacterial infections; these medications are known as antibiotics; for example, macrolide antibiotics or rifampicin.

-• epilepsy, for example, phenytoin, phenobarbital, carbamazepine, ethosuximide;
+• epilepsy, for example, phenytoin, phenobarbital, carbamazepine, ethosuximide.

 • Parkinson's disease, for example, levodopa, bromocriptine, ropinirole, pramipexole.

-Ziprasidona Krka with food and drinks
+Taking Ziprasidone Krka with food and drinks

-Ziprasidona Krka should be taken during main meals.
+Ziprasidone Krka should be taken during main meals.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 Pregnancy